supermarsx/openai-codex-userscript/readme.md

 * Switch between Light, Dark and OLED themes.
 * Hide the “What are we coding next?” or “What should we code next?” header.
 * Hide the “Docs” navigation link.
-* Hide the "Environments" button.
+* Hide the "Settings" button.
 * Toggle the repository sidebar that lists detected repositories.
 * Toggle the version sidebar that displays branches for the selected repository.
 * Enable auto-archiving when a task is merged or closed.